German Opposition Criticizes Merkel’s Arms Exports

-The Social Democrat, who will challenge Merkel for the chancellorship in September’s election, vowed to reduce German weapons sales if the left comes to power next year.
+The Social Democrat, who will challenge Merkel for the chancellorship in September, vowed to reduce German weapons sales if the left comes to power.

 “We’re even exporting weapons to regions in conflict and to areas where human rights aren’t respected,” he told the Passauer Neue Presse newspaper.

-Ten years ago, Germany was the world’s sixth largest arms exporter with $925 million sold abroad, behind the United States, Russia, Britain, France and Italy.
+Ten years ago, Germany was the world’s sixth arms exporter with $925 million sold abroad, behind the United States, Russia, Britain, France and Italy.

-The German weekly Der Spiegel has dubbed these weapons sales part of a “Merkel Doctrine” — the strengthening of the defense capabilities of partner countries outside Europe to enable them to maintain peace and security without the need for Western intervention.
+The German weekly Der Spiegel has dubbed these weapons sales part of a “Merkel Doctrine”: strengthening the defense capabilities of partner countries outside Europe in order to enable them to maintain peace and security without the need for Western intervention.

 “It’s a risky strategy,” the magazine wrote earlier this year, “and it also signifies a substantial departure from the nationwide consensus on German foreign policy.”

-From the coalition’s perspective, the “Merkel Doctrine” doesn’t only justify the sale of weapons to autocratic nations; it addresses the public’s conflict wariness as it provides the government with an excuse for Germany’s reluctance to get involved in wars.
+From the government’s perspective, the Merkel Doctrine doesn’t just justify the sale of weapons to autocratic regimes; it gives Germany an excuse not to get involved in wars:

 Merkel no longer wants to be responsible for major overseas military missions.
 She sees Afghanistan as proof that interventions in foreign countries usually fail.
 In the chancellor’s opinion, it is better and less dangerous to provide military support to one side in a given conflict.